ninadgawad/spark/README.md

 ### Spark Overview
 Apache Spark is a unified analytics engine for large-scale data processing.
 It provides high-level APIs in Java, Scala, Python and R, and an optimized engine that supports general execution graphs.
 It also supports a rich set of higher-level tools including Spark SQL for SQL and structured data processing, MLlib for machine learning, GraphX for graph processing, and Structured Streaming for incremental computation and stream processing.

-# Create the Docker base file
+## Create the Docker base file
 Dockerfile

+## Spark APIs
+- RDDs
+- DataFrames
+- Datasets

+## Popular Spark Use cases   4P's
+- Parallel processing across cluster
+- Performing adhoc queries for EDA
+- Pipelines implementations for data
+- Processig and analyzing graph data and social networks

 # Run the Spark Submit on Kubernetes Cluster
 Spark-Submit